andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 * Solve the right business problems and build the software right
 * Make teams independent (as opposed to tightly coupled) so they could build and release independently (and therefore more quickly).
-* Prioritize the areas we focussed which maximised value for the client AND developers
+* Prioritize the areas we focussed on, maximising value for the justice system AND developers
-* Pick the right battle - there are so many things that you can make perfect, pick the ones that add most value.
+* Pick the right battles - there are so many things that you can make perfect, pick the ones that add most value.

 ---